struct/HardenedPartitionAlloc/README.md

 # Introduction

-This is a standalone library containing PartitionAlloc.
+This is a standalone library containing PartitionAlloc, the allocator used in Chrome's Blink engine.
 It needs a lot of work and testing before it should be used on production code.
 This code is changing rapidly and should be considered unstable and untested until this notice is removed.

 # PartitionAlloc